 The revenues of TC Media Books are diversified by markets, customers, subjects and titles.
-Its principal customers are ministries of education, school boards, elementary schools, high schools, CEGEPs, colleges and vocational schools, community colleges, universities, bookstores and, in some cases, foreign distributors.
+Its principal customers are ministries of education, school boards, elementary schools, high schools, CEGEPs, colleges and vocational schools, community colleges, universities, bookstores, local textbook distributors and, in some cases, foreign distributors.